1 Chronicles 10: Death of Saul and his sons (10:1–10)

-This section marks the change of form in the Books of Chronicles changes from a list-based text to a more narrative description based on the historical documents such as the books of Samuel and books of Kings, and additional materials to provide information on the legitimate Davidic kingdom.
+This section marks the change of form in the Books of Chronicles from a list-based text to a more narrative description based on the historical documents such as the books of Samuel and the books of Kings, and additional materials to provide information on the legitimate Davidic kingdom.
 It begins with Saul's downfall to theologically link the whole exposition with the Babylonian Exile at the end.